 One licence per site is required and the licence fee payable is as follows:

-For a licence where the advanced notice period is more than three days - £85
+for a licence where the advanced notice period is more than three working days £94

-For a licence where the advanced notice period is less than three days - £100
+for a licence where the advanced notice period is less than three working days £111

-If scaffolding needs to be placed within a marked parking bay, an application for a parking bay suspension (form available below) needs to be submitted to parking@wiltshire.gov.uk in addition to applying for a scaffolding licence.
-The form details the terms and conditions and the fees that are payable to parking services.
+If scaffolding or hoarding needs to be placed within a marked parking bay, an application for a parking bay suspension needs to be submitted to parking@wiltshire.gov.uk (opens new window), in addition to applying for a S169 licence.
+The form explains the terms and conditions, and the fees that are payable to parking services.

-provide proof of public liability insurance to the value of £5 million; and
+proof of public liability insurance to the value of £5 million

-provide details of location and dates of when the deposit is required.
-The licence is for a period of 28 days, but it is possible to apply for an extension.
+The licence is for a period of 28 days, but it is possible to apply for an extension

 Every application is considered on an individual basis and site specific conditions may be applied to make sure of public safety.
 The licence sets out the standards on such matters as lighting, signing, guarding, and maintenance of public passage.